orta/pragmatic-testing/README.md

 * Introducing tests into an existing application

 * Techniques for keeping testing code sane
-  * Before / After usage
+  * Nested Before / After usage
   * Creation of app-centric `it` blocks
   * Fixtures / Factories